 - Broken blower: A defective motor or unbalanced fan can prevent airflow over the evaporator coil.

-The next time your AC freezes up, call on the NATE-certified technicians at Rolf Griffin Service Experts to repair the trouble.
+The next time your AC freezes up, call on the ACE-certified technicians at Rolf Griffin Service Experts to repair the trouble.
 We have a lot of experience helping homeowners diagnose their air conditioners, and we’re certain we can get things operating again fast.
 Contact us at 260-557-1275 to get air conditioning repair in Fort Wayne with us right away.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.